NeowareStudios-Technology/NeoTrust-C-PRODUCTION/README.md

 4)generate digests from each entry in manifest file and save in signature file

-5)generate digest from entire manifest file and send Ethereum transaction that includes this digest and user's public key
+5)generate digest from entire manifest file and send Ethereum transaction that includes this digest

-6)append Ethereum transaction hash to manifest file
+7)insert manifest file digest into signature file

-7)create digest from entire manifest file (again) and append this digest to signature file
+6)insert Ethereum transaction hash to signature file

 8)generate digest from entire signature file, sign this digest with user's private key, and save signature in signature block file